-John Muli grew up on a coffee farm in Kenya, picking cherries by hand and learning every stage of the plant's life before the bean ever reaches a roaster.
-He went on to represent Kenya at the World Barista Championship in 2007 and 2008 — two consecutive years on the world stage for a country with one of the most celebrated coffee-growing traditions on earth.
+John Muli grew up on a coffee farm in Kenya, picking cherries by hand.
+He learned every stage of the plant's life before the bean reaches a roaster.
+John went on to represent Kenya at the World Barista Championship in 2007 and 2008.
+Two consecutive years on the world stage.
+His story is what tree to cup looks like when someone lives it from both ends.

 Growing Up on a Coffee Farm